 Every systematic job will be based on a meticulous job schedule.
 But to achieve the goal, the schedule is not enough.
 We must strictly monitor the progress and implement the schedule.
-Progress of the job should be strictly monitored and adjust the schedule, if any lag found.
+Progress of the job should be strictly monitored and then to be adjust the schedule, if any lag found.

 - Create charts in Google Doc Spreadsheet.